 In addition to the course work described above, students must complete at least 960 - 1000 hours of internship.
 These hours must be in a position where the student has direct patient care experiences.
 These include being an EMT, clinical nurse assistant, respiratory technician, cardiac technician, phlebotomists, or other patient care positions.

-William and Mary and EVMS Early Assurance Program
+William & Mary and EVMS Early Assurance Program (EAP)

-This program will exist to serve the interests of both institutions and the students.
-The program will allow up to five highly qualified students from the College of William & Mary to be admitted in the PA Program each admissions cycle.
+Qualified William & Mary rising seniors may gain early assurance of acceptance into the EVMS PA Program.
+This program program will allow up to five highly qualified students from William & Mary to be admitted in the PA Program each admissions cycle.

-To be eligible to apply to the EAP, a student must meet the following criteria:
+To be eligible to apply to the EAP, you must:

-1. Be an enrolled “career student” at the institution from the freshman year of college (this program is not available to students transferring into the institution).
+- Be enrolled at W&M from the freshman year on (this program is not available to transfer students).

-3. Maintain an overall (cumulative) GPA of 3.25 or better.
-(A Realistic GPA for the EAP is 3.7 or above).
+- Maintain an overall (cumulative) GPA of 3.25 or better.
+(A realistic GPA for the EAP is 3.7 or above).

-4. Have satisfactory completed 7 of the 8 prerequisite courses by the time of application without withdrawing from or repeating any course(s) used to satisfy the prerequisites.
+- Complete a majority of the prerequisite courses by the time of application.
+You must pass the prerequisite courses without withdrawing from or repeating any of them.

 Physician Assistant Organizations and Websites: